-3) Click Other troubleshooter.
+3) Click Other troubleshooters.

 4) Find Bluetooth and click Run.

 5) The system will automatically run the troubleshooter to fix the problem.
-When the process is completed, Windows will let you know the problem is solved or not.
+When the process is completed, Windows will let you know whether the problem is solved or not.

 If the Bluetooth troubleshooter doesn’t work, move to the next fix.